 You can also bring the feeling of snow into your home with this crochet tree skirt that has snowflake appliqués attached.
 If you want a simpler, more sophisticated design, you can make just the blue crochet skirt or add just a few of the appliqués instead of all of them.
 Change colors to make it one of a kind.

 06 of 09

 Crochet chevrons have been one of the most popular crochet designs over time, making them a great choice for any season.
 Worked in red for this tree skirt, they are perfect under the tree.
-There are some unique color changes that create fun details that set this crochet pattern apart from others made with the chevron stitch.
+Some unique color changes create fun details that set this crochet pattern apart from others made with the chevron stitch.

 07 of 09

 Plaid is a common Christmas crochet pattern.
 You don't often see plaid worked in crochet but when you do, it is always stunning.
 This plaid tree skirt is no exception.
 It is easier to crochet than you might expect, and it works up relatively quickly thanks to chunky yarn.

 08 of 09

 The terrific texture on this crochet tree skirt is created easily using a combination of regular double crochet stitches and double crochet worked in the back loop only.
 If you're ambitious, you can complete this Christmas crochet pattern during a weekend.
-Work it in the red, white and green stripes for a traditional design or change up the colors to suit your own holiday design scheme.Continue to 9 of 9 below.
+Work it in the red, white, and green stripes for a traditional design or change up the colors to suit your holiday design scheme.Continue to 9 of 9 below.

 09 of 09

 Use the niche technique of filet crochet to create this Christmas tree skirt.
 The design gives you a classic symbol of the season: the angel, along with extra details that look like starbursts or snowflakes.
 Worked all in one color, this is a design that can be passed on as an heirloom piece.